Waterloo Station (TV series): Season 1 (1983–1984)

-Home Media
+Home media

 There is yet to be a DVD Release of Waterloo Station.

 Screening

 The series was programmed against the popular new series Carson's Law in key markets including Melbourne, and achieved only mediocre ratings.
 It was cancelled after 40 episodes.
-Andrew Clarke, Danny Roberts and Sally Tayler all subsequently found greater success as regular cast members of another Grundy produced soap opera, Sons and Daughters.
+Andrew Clarke, Danny Roberts and Sally Tayler all subsequently found greater success as regular cast members of another Grundy-produced soap opera, Sons and Daughters.

-After Waterloo Station, on 18 April 1983, Grundy launched Starting Out which featured youthful characters attempting to enter the medical profession.
+After Waterloo Station, on 18 April 1983, Grundy launched Starting Out, which featured youthful characters attempting to enter the medical profession.
 This series was similarly short-lived.

-During late 1987 while “The Midday Show” was taking a summer Christmas holiday break Nine network Sydney replayed Waterloo Station TV series weekdays at 12pm followed at 1.00pm “Private Benjamin” US comedy TV series.
-It has never been replayed since on commercial or pay TV here in Australia.
+During late 1987, while “The Midday Show” was taking a summer Christmas holiday break, Nine network Sydney replayed Waterloo Station on weekdays at 12pm followed at 1.00pm by “Private Benjamin” (a US comedy TV series).
+Waterloo Station has never been replayed since on commercial or pay TV in Australia.